 “Technological innovations will be the blood of the banking industry for years to come and if big banks don't make the most of it, the new fintech players and large tech companies surely will.”

 David Brear, former head of the UK Digital Banking practice for Gartner Consulting

-In APAC, meanwhile, investment bank Credit Suisse decided to launch a digital private banking platform back in 2015 to give clients round-the-clock access to their accounts, bespoke trading tools and personalised market insights according to the user’s portfolio.
+In APAC, meanwhile, investment bank Credit Suisse decided to launch a digital private banking platform back in 2015 to give clients round-the-clock access to their accounts, bespoke trading tools, and personalized market insights according to the user’s portfolio.
 These tools were leagues ahead of the digital applications offered by competitors in the region.
-Francois Monnet, Credit Suisse’s head of private banking for Greater China, said: “Clients’ experience, feedback and usage of the digital platform so far indicate that we have been able to meet their evolving needs for an integrated digital and direct channel experience.”
+Francois Monnet, Credit Suisse’s head of private banking for Greater China, said: “Clients’ experience, feedback, and usage of the digital platform so far indicate that we have been able to meet their evolving needs for an integrated digital and direct channel experience.”

 The most obvious move for banks that don't already have the existing infrastructure in place to launch their own fintech solution is to acquire a start-up that has already laid the foundations for a workable digital platform.
 This is comfortably the more expedient option.
 It's also killing two birds with one stone by turning a potential competitor into an asset.